Installing your own in ground pool Vinyl liner is easy, when you take it step by step.

 At this point, there are usually high-fives and the sound of beer cans opening.
 The vac must stay running until the water level is about 6″ above the floor, or just beginning to cover the hose.
 Continue to fill as you remove the vacuum hose and duct tape and pop this area into the liner bead track.
 Most average size pools will fill from the hose in 36-72 hours.

 5: Cut-in returns and skimmers

-We don’t install these until the pool is full, because the liner is still stretching into place.
+We don’t install these until the swimming pool is full, because the vinyl liner is still stretching into place.
 When the pool is full, install the faceplates and gaskets very tightly – with a proper size screwdriver.
 To prevent any leaks make sure the gaskets are solid and the screws are tight.
-When the plate is re-installed, cut out the vinyl inside the faceplate and flood the lines with water.
+When the plate is re-installed, cut out the vinyl liner inside the faceplate and flood the lines with water.

 Now you can start the filter system, balance the water chemistry and enjoy your in ground vinyl liner swimming pool.
 Installing an inground vinyl liner is not too difficult, especially if you’ve measured correctly.
 I hope I’ve answered all of your questions about how to install an inground Vinyl liner swimming pool liner, if you have other questions, give our liner experts a call at 248-889-8483